wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 The script only uses "client credentials" authentication, so a reauth token is not used.
 The token file and its expiration epoch are stored in `/var/tmp/<name-of-monitor>-token.json`.

 When the script loads, the script will look in its token file for an existing unexpired token.
 If a valid token is unavailable, a new token will be retrieved using OAuth.
 A new token will also be obtained if the expiration of the existing token is within `BUFFER_TIME`, but the oldest token will always be used until 5 seconds before expiration.
-Under normal behavior, there should never be more than 2 tokens at a time in the token file, but if the token lifetime is less than `BUFFER_TIME`, the token file will fill with multiple tokens.
-This isn't harmful as it is unlikely to fill the disk, and the script will still find the oldest valid token, and automatically delete old tokens, but it is worth noting for troubleshooting purposes.

 The script then makes a call to the ClearPass server to retrieve the last replication timestamp for each node in the cluster.
 If the last replication timestamp of the ClearPass server in question is less than 10 seconds older than the highest replication timestamp in the cluster, AND the highest replication timestamp is newer than 3 minutes, 5 seconds + MON_INTERVAL based on the system clock of the F5, the monitor will mark the node as `Up`.